 2. Air compressor may have pressure problems

 The high pressure of the air compressor can get injected into the body.
 If this happens, it can cause serious injuries such as air embolism and oil injection.
 Air embolism occurs when high-pressure compressed air penetrates the skin while cleaning the skin and clothing.
 It enters the bloodstream and blocks the blood vessels by air bubbles.
-In oil injection injury, the high-pressure fluid creates a puncture wound in the skin.
-The fluid infiltrates the body which leads to extensive tissue damage.
-In the worst-case scenario, it could result in the loss of a limb.

 3. It can be harmful to health

-Compressed air can contain pollutants and contaminants that are detrimental to health.
-It may also contain carbon monoxide and debris from the surrounding.
-The operator must wear protective gear while working with compressed air.
-Additionally, it is suggested to operate an air compressor in presence of natural air.
+Additionally, it is suggested to operate an air compressor in the presence of natural air.
 The health problems with compressed air are severe.
 If accidentally blown into the mouth, the compressed air can rupture the lungs, stomach, or intestines.

 Also, it can blow out the eye from the socket with as little as 12 pounds (5.44 kg) of compressed air.
 Because of the dangers associated with air compressors, various countries have regulations around them to prevent injuries.
 It is advisable to wear personal protective equipment that includes safety goggles, hearing protection, and gloves when using air compressors.